Josh Hare: Eastleigh

 On 29 June 2021, Hare returned to National League side Eastleigh on a permanent deal.
 On 14 September, he scored his first goal back at the club with the fourth in a 4–1 thrashing of Dover Athletic having already set up his side's second goal.

 Dagenham & Redbridge

 On 19 February 2022, he signed for National League divisional rivals Dagenham & Redbridge for an undisclosed fee.
-Manager Daryl McMahon stated that Hare was "a player that I’ve admired for a long time".
+Manager Daryl McMahon stated that Hare was "a player that I've admired for a long time".

+In May 2024, it was announced that Hare would depart the club upon the expiration of his contract.

+Boreham Wood

+On 6 June 2024, Hare joined recently relegated National League South side Boreham Wood.

+Hornchurch

+In May 2025, Hare joined National League South side Hornchurch.

 Personal life

 Hare is the son of former Gillingham youth team manager Darren Hare, the nephew of former Gillingham player and manager Andy Hessenthaler, and the cousin of another former Gills player, Jake Hessenthaler.